22 Great Uses for Household Bleach

 - Sanitize floors.
-Once a week, change your usual floor-cleaner to bleach.
-Keeps your floors clean.
+Once a week, change your usual floor cleaner to bleach.
+It keeps your floors clean.

 - Remove tea and coffee stains from the inside of mugs and cups.
 Add a little bleach to a basin-full of water, add the stained cups and leave to soak for a few minutes.
 Rinse well.

 - Add a sparkle to glasses and crystalware.
 Soak in a light bleach solution for a few minutes, Rinse well.

 - For cut flowers.
 Add a few drops of bleach to the water in which you place cut flowers, and the water will stay clearer for longer.

 - Kill weeds.
 Add undiluted bleach to weeds growing through cracks in your walkways.
 It kills them and prevents re-growth.